Chronic Gastritis Clinical Presentation

 In multisystemic diseases, specific symptoms related to gastric involvement may be minor.
 Caseating granulomas secondary to tuberculosis may be found in the absence of lung disease in patients who are malnourished, immunosuppressed, or alcoholic.

 Sarcoidosis of the stomach is usually associated with granulomatous inflammation in other locations, especially the lungs, hilar nodes, or salivary glands.
-About 10% of patients with sarcoid involvement in the stomach are asymptomatic.
+About 10% of patients with sarcoid involvement of the stomach are asymptomatic.
 Patients who are symptomatic present with gastric ulcers, hemorrhage, pyloric stricture, and gastric outlet obstruction.

 Idiopathic isolated granulomatous gastritis